aws-samples/aws-control-tower-controls-terraform/README.md

 ]
 ```

+1. Open [All global identifiers](https://docs.aws.amazon.com/controltower/latest/controlreference/all-global-identifiers.html) in the AWS Control Tower documentation.

+2. In the JSON-formatted list, locate the control that you want to implement, and then copy its global identifier (also known as the `{CONTROL_CATALOG_OPAQUE_ID}` value).
+For example, the global identifier for the `AWS-GR_AUDIT_BUCKET_ENCRYPTION_ENABLED` control is `k4izcjxhukijhajp6ks5mjxk`.

-1. In the `controls` section, in the `control_names` parameter, enter the control API identifier.
-Each control has a unique API identifier for each Region in which AWS Control Tower is available.
-To find the control identifier, do the following:
+3. In the `controls` section, in the `control_names` parameter, enter the global identifier that you copied.

-    1. In [Tables of control metadata](https://docs.aws.amazon.com/controltower/latest/userguide/control-metadata-tables.html), locate the control you want to enable.

-    2. In the Control API identifiers, by Region column, locate the API identifier for the Region in which you are making the API call, such as `arn:aws:controltower:us-east-1::control/AWS-GR_AUDIT_BUCKET_ENCRYPTION_ENABLED`.

-    3. Extract the control identifier from the Regional identifier, such as `GR_AUDIT_BUCKET_ENCRYPTION_ENABLED`.

-2. In the `controls` section, in the `organizational_unit_ids` parameter, enter the ID of the organizational unit where you want to enable the control, such as `ou-1111-11111111`.
+4. In the `controls` section, in the `organizational_unit_ids` parameter, enter the ID of the organizational unit where you want to enable the control, such as `ou-1111-11111111`.
 Enter the ID in double quotation marks, and separate multiple IDs with commas.
 For more information about how to retrieve OU IDs, see Viewing the [details of an OU](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_org_details.html#orgs_view_ou).

-3. Save and close the variables.tfvars file.
+5. Save and close the variables.tfvars file.
 For an example of an updated variables.tfvars file, see the [Additional information](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/deploy-and-manage-aws-control-tower-controls-by-using-terraform.html#deploy-and-manage-aws-control-tower-controls-by-using-terraform-additional) section of this pattern.

 ## Deployment